The 10 Best Fantasy Books

 video play icon

 This wiki has been updated 24 times since it was first published in March of 2018.
 From Middle Earth to Westeros and everywhere in between, fantasy books have been bringing incredible worlds to life for many years.
 With so many great standalone novels and deeply fleshed-out series to choose from, it can be easy to feel overwhelmed with options.
 To help narrow your search, here are some relatively modern and somewhat lesser-known picks for your next trip through imaginary realms.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. The Lies of Locke Lamora